-Commenting Johnny Morris, Director of Research at Countrywide plc said:
+Commenting on the analysis, Johnny Morris, Research Director at Countrywide, said:

 The Countrywide Lettings Index has been running since 2012 and we continually seek to improve its accuracy.
 From June 2017 the methodology was changed to reduce the impact of seasonality and volatility in the rental market.

 While the index remains a mix adjusted series, rent and rental growth figures for each month are now based on a three month rolling average rather than lets agreed in the last month.
 The most expensive decile of homes let has been excluded to reduce volatility and the mix has been updated to include the most recently published government stock statistics.